google/or-tools/ortools/sat/doc/scheduling.md

 ## Introduction

-Scheduling in Operations Research deals with tasks that times.
+Scheduling in Operations Research involves problems of tasks, resources and times.
 In general, scheduling problems have the following features: fixed or variable durations, alternate ways of performing the same task, mutual exclusivity between tasks, and temporal relations between tasks.

 ## Interval variables

 Intervals are constraints containing three integer variables (start, size, and end).
 Creating an interval constraint will enforce that start + size == end.

-To create an interval, we need to create three variables, for the start, the size, and the end of the interval.
-Then we create an interval constraint using these three variables.
+4:15PM, Jun 20 To define an interval, we need to create three variables: start, size, and end.Then we create an interval constraint using these three variables.

-We give two code snippets the demonstrate how to build these objects in python, C++, and C\#.
+We give two code snippets the demonstrate how to build these objects in Python, C++, and C\#.

 ### Python code